 Information Guides staff the Information Desk near the east end of the Cathedral.
 They greet visitors as they walk around and are an important part of our Ministry of Welcome.
 They also answer questions about the Cathedral and take care of the Cathedral visitor book.

-Events Stewards are needed for the many concerts, lectures, and other special events that take place regularly at the Cathedral.
+Stewards are needed for the many concerts, lectures, and other special events that take place regularly at the Cathedral, as well as for our regular services.
 Stewards welcome people attending the events, help with seating, and are trained to handle emergency situations.
 Being a steward means free admission to some wonderful events.

 Education Assistants volunteer with the Cathedral's Education department, assisting with activities during schools visits, either in the Cathedral itself or in one of the classrooms in our Visitor and Learning Centre.
 A training and mentoring programme teaches volunteers everything they need to know to provide a great learning experience to the schools of Peterborough and the surrounding area.

 Shop volunteers staff the Cathedral shop during the Cathedral's opening hours.
 Volunteers handle sales, answer questions, and keep the merchandise tidy.

 The Holy Dusters and Brass Polishers work on Monday mornings to help keep the Cathedral looking good for our congregation and visitors.

 Gardeners (Currently not recruiting)